 - Simply adding more resources will not unilaterally make development go faster.

 Unfortunately, it comes down to human nature.
 Developers, and humans in general, are overly ambitious about their capabilities and thus tend to overestimate their ability to enact change.
 As has been proven over and over, planning large scale projects, regardless of industry and domain, is wrought with planning fallacy.
-The only known solution is for experienced outsiders to provide a third party objective view.
+The only known solution is for experienced outsiders to provide a third-party objective view.

 A similar finding is that experienced outsiders, who know less of the details, but who have relevant memory to draw upon, are often much less optimistic and much more accurate than the actual planners and implementers.

+Rewriting can be part of an overall plan to scale technology and grow as a company.
 This is where Crosslake can help; as a trusted advisor we have years of experience navigating a variety of extremely complex rewrite situations.
 If you’re looking for help navigating the challenges of a software rewrite, please reach out.